-Stay safe for 72 hours
+Stay safe for 72 hours during emergencies

 In a disaster or crisis, such as a major power outage or flood, emergency services focus on life-threatening situations first.
 Health therefore that you yourself can safely bridge at least 72 hours with food, drink, heat and light.
 This way, you not only help yourself, but also your neighbors, family and others who need help the most.

-Preparation in three steps:
+Preparation in three steps

-Step 1.
-Put together an emergency kit (for 72 hours).
+Step 1: put together an emergency kit (for 72 hours)

-- Water: 3 liters per person per day
+• Water: 3 liters per person per day

-TIP: The disaster broadcaster in South Limburg broadcasts on 95.3 FM
+TIP: The disaster broadcaster in South Limburg broadcasts on 95.3 FM during emergencies

-- Lighting: flashlight, extra batteries, candles, matches
+• Lighting: flashlight, extra batteries, candles, matches

-- First aid kit
+• First aid kit

-- Warm blankets
+• Warm blankets

-- Whistle for emergency signal
+• Whistle for distress signal

-- Cash: 70 euros per adult, 30 euros per child
+• Cash: 70 euros per adult, 30 euros per child

-- Tools: hammer, saw, clippers
+• Tools: hammer, saw, cutters

-- Important documents: Copies of IDs and important phone numbers
+• Important documents: copies of IDs and important phone numbers

-- Spare keys
+• Spare keys

 Depending on your situation, you may also need medicine, baby or pet food, diapers or other specific items.

-See what you already have in your home and add to your emergency kit step by step.
+Review what you already have in your home and add to your emergency kit step by step.
 Check every six months that everything is complete and tenable, and keep the kit in a fixed, convenient place.

-Step 2.
-Create an emergency plan
+Step 2: create an emergency plan

-- Where are the items from the emergency kit?
+• Where are the items from the emergency kit?

-- How do you open gates or shutters without power?
+• How do you open gates or shutters without power?

-- Where do you meet if calling is not possible?
+• Where do you meet if calling is not possible?

-Step 3.
-Talk about it
+Step 3: talk about it

 Tell neighbors, friends and family that you are prepared and explain why this is important.
 Being prepared is as essential as having smoke detectors or a first aid kit.
-Help each other whenever possible or necessary.

 Download the Zuidlimburgveilig app

-In addition to the above steps, there is the Zuidlimburgveilig app for residents of South Limburg.
-This app can be of vital importance in the event of a disaster or crisis.Through this app from the Zuid-Limburg Safety Region, you will receive immediate notifications and advice in the event of incidents in your area.
+In addition to the above steps, for residents of South Limburg, there is the Zuidlimburgveilig app.
+This app can be vital in the event of a disaster or crisis.Through this app from Safety Region South Limburg, you will receive instant notifications and advice on incidents in your area.

 Communication campaign